ophirhan/cnsr-vlc-viewer-addon/README.md

 Mac OS X (all users): /Applications/VLC.app/Contents/MacOS/share/lua

-Mac OS X (current user): /Users/%your_name%/Library/Application Support/org.videolan.vlc/lua Create directory if it does not exist!
+Mac OS X (current user): /Users/%your_name%/Library/Application Support/org.videolan.vlc/lua

 (create the directory if it does not exist!)